 About the Origami Baby Buggy

-Although I’ve made this Origami Baby Buggy from a one dollar bill, it can be made from just about any currency note that has sides with a rough ratio of 2:1, in other words, half a square.
-The only thing that changes is the length of the body of the buggy, or the length of the handle.
+Although I’ve made this Origami Baby Buggy from a one dollar bill, you can make it from just about any currency note that has sides with a rough ratio of 2:1, in other words, half a square.
+The only thing that changes is the length of the body of the buggy or the length of the handle.
 As a dollar is quite a long shape, I folded the handle in half so that the proportions didn’t look odd.
 The finished model is about 7cm (just under 3in) long.
 It is a good idea to try making this from ordinary paper before moving onto using money.

-Sara Adams has an excellent video showing how to make this model.
-As usual for the tutorials on her site, the video is clear, well explained and assume no prior knowledge of origami.
-There are diagrams for this and other bank note models designed by Dominik Meissner on his website.
+There are diagrams for the origami buggy and other bank note models designed by Dominik Meissner on his website.
 Please note that this site is in German, although it can be translated in a web browser.
-I’d encourage everyone to give this a go.
+I’d encourage everyone to give this origami buggy model a go.